Gov. Rick Scott suspends Hallandale Beach Mayor Joy Cooper

 More Joy Cooper Headlines

-"We are all very surprised at City Hall," Hallandale Beach Commissioner Michele Lazarow said.
-"It's a sad day for the city."
+"Cooper is prohibited from performing any official act, duty, or function of public office; from receiving any pay or allowance; and from being entitled to any of the emoluments or privileges of public office during the period of this suspension," Scott's order says.

-According to the Broward County state attorney's office, FBI agents posing as developers and business owners met with Cooper and former attorney Alan Koslow, who pleaded guilty in August to a federal money-laundering conspiracy charge in another case with the FBI.
+According to the Broward County state attorney's office, FBI agents posing as developers and business owners met with Cooper and former attorney and lobbyist Alan Koslow, who pleaded guilty to a federal money-laundering conspiracy charge in a case with the FBI that was part of their "Red Chip" sting operation to target political corruption in South Florida.

-Investigators said Cooper solicited campaign contributions that exceeded the legal limit and provided fraudulent campaign reports to hide them.
-Authorities said all of the meetings were secretly recorded.
+Investigator Kate Abrahamsen reported Cooper solicited campaign contributions from Koslow that exceeded the legal limit, accepted money that she believed were the proceeds of unlawful activity and falsified campaign treasury reports in September and October of 2012.

+Abrahmsen reported Koslow was unaware that the wealthy California land developers seeking political favor for commercial land projects were really undercover FBI agents.
+He reportedly also set up meetings with Cooper at her home, at the Flash Back Diner, at the Diplomat and handed her 20 checks "from a bunch of Russian names" at a Hallandale Chamber of Commerce event.

 Cooper's attorney, Larry Davis, said he is extremely disappointed in the state attorney's office for relying on Koslow, who was sentenced to a year and a day in federal prison.
 And Cooper, who walked out of jail Thursday night, said she was going to "vigorously" fight the accusations.